Pediatric Dentistry and Children’s Dentistry

 - Baby teeth are essential for proper chewing, eating and nutrition.

 - Baby teeth hold the space for the adult teeth and help guide the adult teeth into position.

 - Baby teeth are necessary for proper speech development.

 - Baby teeth allow for normal development of muscles and the jaw bone.

-Untreated cavities on baby teeth can cause pain and affect developing adult teeth.
+Untreated cavities on baby teeth can cause infection, pain and affect developing adult teeth.
 The front four teeth will last until six or seven years of age and the back teeth are not replaced by adult teeth till ages ten through thirteen years of age.

 Dental Care for Your Baby

 Baby teeth are just as important as adult teeth.
 Maintaining a good daily dental hygiene routine will help ensure a lifetime of healthy teeth.
 The care your child’s baby teeth will impact the state of their permanent “adult” teeth.
 Good oral hygiene and excellent dental care as a child translates to great dental health as an adult.

 Avoid putting baby to bed with a bottle, sippy cup or while breastfeeding.
 These habits can cause cavities when your baby has teeth especially if milk, formula, juice, or other sweetened liquid is used.
 While your baby is breastfeeding, wipe the teeth with a damp washcloth as soon as your baby falls asleep and stops sucking.

 Baby teeth normally come in around 6 months starting with the front four teeth.
 Don’t be alarmed if they haven’t erupted yet as every child is different.
 Dr. Nugent’s second daughter did not get her first teeth until she was almost one years old.
 Most often, all of the primary baby teeth are normally in by age three.